delphinaubin/tanstack-db-sync-on-demand-collection-issue/README.md

 However, what actually happens is that previous query results are reused instead of triggering a refetch.

+### 📌 Additional Note: staleTime Appears Ignored

+As part of this reproduction, I tested multiple staleTime values — including 0, very small values (e.g. 10, 50), and larger values (e.g. 5000).
+In all cases, the behavior remained the same: the query results were reused, and the query function was not executed again when returning to a previously accessed result.

+This suggests that the staleTime setting is not being applied at all for collections configured with syncMode: "on-demand".

 ## 🔍 How to Observe the Issue

 In this repository, we keep track of the number of times the queryFn is called.